adarshsingh-1/arcane-pass-cli/readme.md

 ## Troubleshooting

 ### Command Not Found
-If you get `command not found: arcanapass`:
+If you get `command not found: arcane-pass`:
 ```bash
 npm link
 # or